 The Cinema at Campus West,is a participant in the Meerkat Movies Cinema promotion scheme.
 Customers of comparethemarket.com can get 2 for 1 cinema tickets every Tuesday or Wednesday for a whole year when purchasing a qualifying product.

 Please note that Meerkat Movies codes are not valid for Live Cinema screenings.
-Meerkat Movies codes cannot be redeemed online, they can only be redeemed in person or over the phone.
+Meerkat Movies codes cannot be redeemed online, they can only be redeemed in person.

 We are sorry you cannot apply the codes online because it is currently too expensive for us to integrate this service.

 For more information and full terms and conditions please visit: http://www.comparethemarket.com/information/meerkat-movies-terms/